ironcamel/postmail/README.md

 It is very easy to get a Stomp message broker up and running:

     sudo cpanm POE::Component::MessageQueue
-    mq.pl
+    sudo mq.pl

-Running `mq.pl` will start a broker on localhost listening on port 61613.
+Running `sudo mq.pl` will start a broker on localhost listening on port 61613.
 The default stomp settings in config.yml will then just work.